seamusdemora/PiFormulae/ForAnyoneWhoOwnsARaspberryPiZero-2-3.md

 ## For anyone who owns a Raspberry Pi Zero, 2 or 3:

-Are you tired of supporting the `rpi-eeprom` tool that came with the default Raspberry Pi install **given that your RPi does not have an EEPROM**? `rpi-eeprom` takes about [125MB of space on your SD card](https://github.com/raspberrypi/rpi-eeprom/issues/622#issuecomment-2448503724).
-And for reasons that are not clear, it is _very frequently_ updated.
+Are you tired of supporting the `rpi-eeprom` tool that came with the default Raspberry Pi install **given that your RPi does not even have an EEPROM ?** `rpi-eeprom` takes about [125MB of space on your SD card](https://github.com/raspberrypi/rpi-eeprom/issues/622#issuecomment-2448503724).
+And for reasons that are not clear, it is _frequently_ updated.
 Have you ever wondered if there are any _options_ for dealing with this?

 ### There are at least two options: